itssimple/overwolf-get-supported-features/README.md

 # Overwolf - Get supported features

-This module lets you fetch the supported features that you can register for each game (that supports it)
+This module lets you fetch the supported features that you can register for each game (that supports it).

+This works best from within a Overwolf application, if you want to register actual features/events from games you play, it can't fetch events from i.e. the web.

 ## How to use (in Overwolf applications)